Updated Jan 11, 2026

 The testimony of the Lord is sure, making wise the simple; The statutes of the Lord are right, rejoicing the heart; The commandment of the Lord is pure, enlightening the eyes; The fear of the Lord is clean, enduring forever; The judgments of the Lord are true and righteous altogether.
 More to be desired are they than gold, Yea, than much fine gold; Sweeter also than honey and the honeycomb.

 Is the law of the Lord a delight for you?
 If it is not, why is in not?
 The Apostle Paul points out in Romans 8:7, “the sinful mind is hostile to God.
 It does not submit to God’s law, nor can it do so.”
 (NIV) If you do not delight in the law of God, you need a change in mind, a change of heart.
-Are you encouraged to cry out to the Lord to work in your heart a delight for His law, that He would do for you what He promised to do for His people in Ezekiel 36:26 saying, “I will give you a new heart and put a new spirit within you; I will take the heart of stone out of your flesh and give you a heart of flesh,” a heart with life able to delight in the Lord, rather than a heart of stone unable, in truth, to understand?
+Are you encouraged to cry out to the Lord to work in your heart a delight for His law?, that He would do for you what He promised to do for his people in Ezekiel 36:26 saying, “I will give you a new heart and put a new spirit within you; I will take the heart of stone out of your flesh and give you a heart of flesh,” a heart with life able to delight, rather than a heart of stone unable, in truth, to understand?

 The poet of Psalm 1 continues, likening the blessed man to a thriving tree, showing three truths about the man whose delight is in the law of the Lord.

-First, He is not like just any tree but to a tree planted beside the rivers of water.
-This is not stagnant water, like a tree surrounded by too much water, as when a beaver builds a dam, creating a swamp where all the trees end up dying, like a man who focuses continually on his hopeless inability to keep the law perfectly enough to satisfy the righteous requirements of the holy God.
-It is not the scary waters of a raging sea, where no tree can survive and people drown, like a man drawn into building his own empire in this cut throat world, or a man drawn to look for goodness in alcohol, drugs or pornography.
-But the blessed man is like a tree beside the river where nourishment is easily and always available.
-The man is described as not just any tree but to a fruitful prosperous tree with green leaves, which is well nourished.
+The blessed man is likened to not just any tree but to a fruitful prosperous tree with green leaves.
+This describes a well nourished tree.
 Such a tree is beside not just a little water but ample water, rivers of good water.
 Jesus describes this water to the Samaritan women at the well near Samaria in John 4:14 saying, “whoever drinks of the water that I shall give him will never thirst.
 But the water that I shall give him will become in him a fountain of water springing up into everlasting life.”
-In The Revelation of Jesus Christ 22:1 John sees “a pure river of the water of life, clear as crystal, proceeding from the throne of God and the Lamb.”
-Jesus says in Revelation 21:6, “I will give of the fountain of the water of life freely to him who thirsts.”
+In The Revelation of Jesus Christ 22:1, John sees “a pure river of the water of life, clear as crystal, proceeding from the throne of God and the Lamb.”
+The Lamb, Jesus, says in Revelation 21:6, “I will give of the fountain of the water of life freely to him who thirsts.”
 Do you thirst for this?

-Rather than being like the heart of a kernel of wheat which can be planted like a tree by the river of water, the ungodly are likened to chaff.
+Rather than being like the righteous, the ungodly are likened to chaff.
 Chaff is the useless part if the wheat.
 It is dry and has no value.
 Not only is it driven away by the wind, the wind is used to drive it way.
 The grain of wheat is saved.
 The chaff is carried away to be seen no more.
 So, too, with the ungodly.
 Unlike the righteous who will remain known and close to the Lord, the ungodly will perish and be seen no more with the righteous.
 They will have no part in the kingdom of God.

+Some of the ungodly, may be easily visible, aligning themselves with the world, as they follow the living of scoffers and outwardly taking the name of the Lord God in vain, laughing at the things of the Lord, and refusing to take the law of the Lord with any seriousness.
 Other ungodly may be deceptive as wolves in sheep’s clothing, living among believers, acting like trees, giving great pretense to the law of the Lord without truly delighting in it.
 Such ungodly will not delight in the law of the Lord.
-They use the law to try to bring their fellow man into bondage, offering hope through keeping their rules, or by claiming the law has been abolished offering hope to the unrepentant who simply say “I believe,” which is not real hope at all.
+They use the law to try to bring their fellow man into bondage, while offering no real hope, or offering hope through keeping their rules, or by claiming the law has been abolished offering hope to the unrepentant who simply say “I believe.”

 __________________________